ipa-nhg/theia-ros-model/README.md

 The language rules apply to files with the extensions `.ros` and `.rossystem`.
 There are examples in the `theia/ws` folder in the repository.

 #### Current status:
 The language server should be started successfully and the connection between the server and the theia app should work.
-The editor should show if there are any errors (syntax such as wrong brackets or keywords), or if a cross-referenced element (such as the communication objects) cannot be resolved.
+The editor should show if there are any warnings (e.g. the validation check for a node and package names), any errors (syntax such as wrong brackets or keywords), or if a cross-referenced element (such as the communication objects) cannot be resolved.
+If the communication objects are added in the workspace (as in the example `ws` workspace), they should be resolved correctly.
 The code generation of the launch file and the componentInterface files should work too.

 ## Test with Docker